pomerium/documentation/content/docs/internals/connection.md

 Web apps, especially modern single-page applications, often handle multiple requests simultaneously.
 Such apps can benefit significantly from using HTTP/2 transport from the downstream, through Pomerium, and up to the upstream application server.

 Typically, HTTP/2 necessitates TLS.
-Thus, enabling mutual TLS (mTLS) between Pomerium and the upstream applications not only boosts security, but also significantly enhances performance, leading to a smoother and faster user experience.
+Thus, enabling TLS between Pomerium and the upstream applications not only boosts security, but also significantly enhances performance, leading to a smoother and faster user experience.

 ## Timeouts